CasaPound: Ideology

+Foreign policy

 On foreign policy, CasaPound is critical of the European Union, instead supporting a communitarian-nationalist Europe.
-The Movement was originally both anti-American and anti-Zionist, and started a cooperation with the Lebanese anti-imperialist, anti-Zionist, Shia Islamist party Hezbollah in 2015.
-However, Di Stefano later said, "We do not have problems with Israel".
+The movement was originally anti-American, as well as anti-Zionist, and started a cooperation with the Lebanese anti-imperialist, anti-Zionist, and Shia Islamist party Hezbollah in 2015; however, Di Stefano later said: "We do not have problems with Israel."
 In 2018, Di Stefano defended Israeli prime minister Benjamin Netanyahu's policies regarding the repatriation of illegal immigrants to Africa as "undoubtedly excellent", and criticised humanitarian organisations and the United Nations for intervening to prevent them.
-After the end of Di Stefano's leadership of CasaPound, it reverted to a strongly pro-Palestine stance in the Israeli-Palestinian conflict.
+After the end of Di Stefano's leadership, CasaPound reverted to a strongly pro-Palestine stance in the Israeli-Palestinian conflict.

-Di Stefano has expressed support for U.S. president Donald Trump but requested that he close U.S. military bases in Italy.

-Although leader Di Stefano has maintained outspoken support for Russian president Vladimir Putin, CasaPound has always taken a pro-Ukraine stance, being closely linked with the nationalist organization Right Sector, with members fighting among the ranks of the Azov Battalion and Misanthropic Division.
-This positions the organization as opposed to its neo-fascist rival New Force, which although a former Italian ally of the Ukrainian party Svoboda, it has, since 2014, taken a pro-Russian stance in the conflict and sent fighters to Donbas.
+Di Stefano expressed support for U.S. president Donald Trump but requested that he close U.S. military bases in Italy.
+Although Di Stefano maintained outspoken support for Russian president Vladimir Putin, CasaPound under his leadership always took a pro-Ukraine stance, being closely linked with the far-right nationalist organisation Right Sector, with members fighting among the ranks of the Azov Battalion and Misanthropic Division.
+This positioned the organisation as opposed to its neo-fascist rival New Force (a former Italian ally of the ultranationalist party Svoboda), which since 2014 took a pro-Russian stance in the Russo-Ukrainian war and sent fighters to Donbas.
 According to the Italian edition of the HuffPost, members of CasaPound went to fight in Ukraine, among them Francesco Saverio Fontana, who enlisted in the Azov Battalion.